pvennel/GettingAndCleaningData/README.md

 output: pdf_document
 ---

+I download the zip file from the location https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+After this I unzipped this file in the samew location using windows **Extract** feature.

 I have renamed the original data directory from **UCI HAR Dataset** to **UCI_HAR**.
 This is because on some operating systems, spaces in file names and directory names can cause issues.